 Feel free to vary the vegetables.
 Add cubed potatoes to the soup or add more onion and carrots.
 Top it off with some finely minced ham, fresh chopped herbs, or crumbled bacon, if desired.
-See some other suggestions below the recipe.

 Blend the finished soup (see safety tips, below) for a smooth texture or mash the lentils and vegetables with a potato masher for a chunkier soup.